Wmi Provider Host Cpu High

 10. Perform a Clean Boot

 A clean boot starts Windows with a minimal set of drivers and startup programs.
 This helps isolate whether a third-party application or driver is causing the problem.
-Instructions for performing a clean boot can be found in the Microsoft support documentation.
+Instructions for performing a clean boot can be found in the Microsoft support documentation That's the part that actually makes a difference..

 Advanced Troubleshooting Techniques